 Mountain View home prices are not only among the most expensive in California, but Mountain View real estate also consistently ranks among the most expensive in America.

-Mountain View is a decidedly white-collar city, with fully 91.87% of the workforce employed in white-collar jobs, well above the national average.
+Mountain View is a decidedly white-collar city, with fully 93.50% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Mountain View is a city of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Mountain View who work in computer science and math (18.75%), management occupations (13.69%), and architecture and engineering (7.70%).
+There are especially a lot of people living in Mountain View who work in computer science and math (21.93%), management occupations (15.83%), and business and financial occupations (7.53%).

 Also of interest is that Mountain View has more people living here who work in computers and math than 95% of the places in the US.

-One of the nice things about Mountain View is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Mountain View is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.